divvun/GiellaLTGramTools/README.md

 # GiellaLTGramTools

-This repo contains scripts that makes the GiellaLT gramchecker .zcheck file and runs tests.
+This repo contains scripts that creates the GiellaLT gramchecker .zcheck file and runs tests.

 Install these tools by running `pipx install https://github.com/giellalt/GiellaLTGramTools`